-In each row, the second position will be offset so that it is 1 m behind the first position of the same row and minimum 1 m to the side of the first position; the third position will be offset so that it is 1 m behind the second position of the same row and minimum 1 m to the side of the second position (see diagram).

-For the FIM SuperMoto of Nations: the fourth position will be offset so that it is 1 m behind the third position of the same row and minimum 1 m to the side of the third position (see diagram).

-The second row will be similarly configured but with the starting positions being placed in between those of the first row.

-The odd numbered rows will be positioned similar to the first row.
-The even numbered rows will be positioned similar to the second row.

-There will be a distance of 4 m between the first position of each row.

-Each starting position must be indicated by a painted white line on the starting grid (80 cm \times 8 cm).
-The motorcycle must be placed with its front wheel behind this line in a central position

-The pole position, allocated to the fastest rider, will be determined during the homologation of the circuit.
+- In each row, the second position will be offset so that it is 1 m behind the first position of the same row and minimum 1 m to the side of the first position; the third position will be offset so that it is 1 m behind the second position of the same row and minimum 1 m to the side of the second position (see diagram). - The second row will be similarly configured but with the starting positions being placed in between those of the first row. - The odd numbered rows will be positioned similar to the first row.
+The even numbered rows will be positioned similar to the second row. - 5.
+There will be a distance of 4 m between the first position of each row. - Each starting position must be indicated by a painted line on the starting grid (80 cm x 8 cm).
+The motorcycle must be placed with its front wheel behind this line in a central position. - The pole position, allocated to the fastest rider, will be determined during the homologation of the circuit.

-49.4.3 Starting straight
+4.3 Starting straight

-The surface of the straight after the start and the first turn must be paved.

-The minimum width (actual riding width) of the starting straight and the first turn after the start should be approximately 10 m.

-The minimum length of the straight after the start should be approximately 50 m.
+- 1. The surface of the straight after the start and the first turn must be paved. - 2.
+The minimum width (actual riding width) of the starting straight and the first turn after the start should be approximately 10 m. - The minimum length of the straight after the start should be approximately 50 m.

-49.5 PIT LANE
+5. PIT LANE

-Adjacent to the starting grid, a zone (pit lane) must be reserved for repairs and signalling during the practices and races.

-The pit lane must be a combined area with direct access to the paddock.
+- Adjacent to the starting grid, a zone (pit lane) must be reserved for repairs and signalling during the practices and races. - The pit lane must be a combined area with direct access to the paddock.
 It must be situated on a paved area with minimum dimensions of approximately 60 m (length) x 8 m (width).
-The pit lane should have only one entrance from the paddock.

-The pit lane must be fenced to a high standard with a security gate (entrance/exit to the paddock), providing proper security for the persons who need to be within its confines.
-There must be strict policing of passes for entry to the pit lane.

-The pit lane must have one entrance and one exit to the course to allow riders to enter and leave the zone easily.
+The pit lane should have only one entrance from the paddock. - The pit lane must be fenced to a high standard with a security gate (entrance/exit to the paddock), providing proper security for the persons who need to be within its confines.
+There must be strict policing of passes for entry to the pit lane. - The pit lane must have one entrance and one exit to the course to allow riders to enter and leave the zone easily.
 The entrance and exit to the course must be kept clear at all times.
-The exit from the pit lane to the course must be controlled by a flag marshal.

-The pit lane must be clearly visible for riders.

-The Organiser must install a minimum of four monitors displaying times in the pit lane.
-The monitors must be put in shelters and be no lower than 2 m from the ground.
+The exit from the pit lane to the course must be controlled by a flag marshal. - 5.
+The pit lane must be clearly visible for riders. - The Organiser must install a minimum of four monitors displaying times in the pit lane.
+The monitors must be put in shelters and be no lower than 2 m from the ground. - 7.
 Smoking is prohibited in the pit lane.
-"No smoking" signs should be installed at the entrance of this zone.
+"No smoking" signs should be installed at the entrance of this zone. - 8.
 It is recommended that all persons in the pit lane be dressed neatly.
 Team uniforms are encouraged to maintain a professional appearance.

-49.6 FINISH AREA
+6. FINISH AREA

-49.6.1 Finish line
+6.1 Finish line

-The finish line must be indicated by a painted white line of between 10 cm to 15 cm across the width of the course.
-The paint used for this white line must be of the anti-skid type.
+- 1. The finish line must be indicated by a painted white line of between 10 cm to 15 cm across the width of the course.
+The paint used for this white line must be of the anti-skid type. - 2.
 Special attention must be given to the security at the finish line area to prevent teams, press, public, etc. from invading the track during and/or at the end of a race.
 The height of the fencing in this area must receive special attention and be a minimum height of approximately 2 m.

-49.6.2 Timekeeping and lap scoring
+6.2 Timekeeping and lap scoring